lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 const generator = generateSequence(1, 5)
 for await (const value of generator) {
-  alert(value) // 1, then 2, then 3, then 4, then 5 (with delay between)
+  console.log(value) // 1, then 2, then 3, then 4, then 5 (with delay between)
 }
 ```